Glamping vs camping – which would you choose?

 • You don’t need any gear

-• Robust tent (safer in the African wilderness!)
+• Robust tent structures (safer in remote areas)

 • Not as much to pack (great for multi-day hikes)